University Club of New York: Opening and early 20th century

 The members were notified in April 1899 that the Jerome Mansion clubhouse was to be closed.
 The new clubhouse at Fifth Avenue and 54th Street was completed by May 1899.
 The new club house was officially opened on May 17, 1899, with a dinner.
 Reactions from local media were positive.
 Brooklyn Life newspaper said "One is particularly impressed with the exterior beauty of the new home of the University Club" and said the structure lacked "nothing in the way of comfort or history".
 The New York Times said that "New York may well be proud of her newest building, the University Club structure", and the Sun labeled it "One of the Finest Buildings of the Kind" in the United States in a headline.
+To fund the new building, the club's annual membership fee increased by $75 the year after the clubhouse opened.
 Though the expanded clubhouse allowed 1,700 resident members and 1,300 non-resident members, the resident capacity had been reached shortly after the club was completed.
 By the end of 1901, the club had 2,800 members, of which nearly 2,000 came from four colleges: Columbia, Yale, Harvard, and Princeton.